 In the actual calculation of the partition functions and derived quantities, analytic and numerical tools are employed.
 Specifically, analytic results are available in the low-temperature and high-temperature regimes, while numeric techniques are (in principle) always applicable.
 The analytic and numeric calculations coincide when both can be performed, corroborating the approach used.

-Bosonic Thermodynamics in anti-de Sitter background is, in many ways, similar to the Thermodynamics of more usual physical systems.
-For instance, both the adS bosonic setup and the photon gas in a Minkowskian cavity have the same low-temperature and high-temperature behavior.
+Bosonic thermodynamics in anti--de Sitter background is, in many ways, similar to the thermodynamics of more usual physical systems.
+For instance, both the AdS bosonic setup and the photon gas in a Minkowskian cavity have the same low-temperature and high-temperature behavior.
 Both scenarios have negative isothermal compressibilities, indicating that they are unstable under isothermic processes.
 Nevertheless, there are distinctions.
-In the intermediate temperature regime (with $LT \approx 1$), the adS Thermodynamics is quantitatively different from the ``usual'' boson gas confined in a cavity.
-In the high-temperature limit, the sub-dominant terms do not coincide.
+In the intermediate-temperature regime (with $LT \approx 1$), the AdS thermodynamics is quantitatively different from the ``usual'' boson gas confined in a cavity.
+In the high-temperature limit, the subdominant terms do not coincide.

 It is worth pointing out that, although we considered only bosonic fields, the method presented here can be generalized to other physical scenarios.
-For instance, fermionic thermal gases in anti-de Sitter are of great interest.
-Fermions should be part of the Hawking atmosphere in an adS black hole, and therefore they should be relevant in the Hawking-Page phase transitions.
+For instance, fermionic thermal gases in anti--de Sitter are of great interest.
+Fermions should be part of the Hawking atmosphere in an AdS black hole, and therefore they should be relevant in the Hawking-Page phase transitions.
 Work along those lines is currently under way.